MIHIRGHUMRE/SmartEyes-Traffic-AI/README.md

 **SmartEyes AI** is a two-layer intelligent traffic enforcement system developed as a mini-project for academic purposes.
 The system leverages a custom-trained **YOLOv8m** deep learning model to detect traffic violations from camera feeds, automatically generate official **E-Challans**, and reward citizens who report violations via a gamified wallet system.

-The system is designed for deployment in **Nagpur, Maharashtra**, with realistic address lookups, Maharashtra-specific vehicle plate generation, and an OSM-embedded geo-tagged map in every challan.

 ---

 ## ✨ Key Features